“How to Start Gardening – Growing Organic Vegetables – How to Design a Garden”

 - Does your area normally have hail storms in the late spring or summer?

 “When it comes to how to design a garden planning is everything.
-The last thing you want to do is build a garden and then realize you really need to move it.”
+The last thing you want to do is build a garden and then have to move it.”

 Answering the questions above in your planning stage will definitely provide much better results at the end of the season.
 These are just a few questions I go through with my customers before we start building a garden or planting.